This is the frequently asked questions page. Please feel free to scroll through. If you can't find your answer here email Chasen at email@example.com

-Breaking Borders is an org that uses Ultimate as a tool to promote strong character development in youth.
-They have been influential in the development of Ultimate here in Nicaragua over the last 2 years.
+Breaking Borders is an org that uses Ultimate as a tool to promote strong Biblical character development in youth.
+They have been influential in the development of Ultimate here in Nicaragua since 2015.

 What if I want to stay extra days and travel?

 We fully support that!
 You will be responsible for making your own reservations so you can come earlier or extend your trip as you desire.
 We would be happy to help direct you to some great areas to visit and places to stay.

 What if I want to bring my partner, who does not play ultimate?

 You can bring your partner and book your hotel reservation as you please.
 They will just not pay the tournament entry.
 They are welcome to attend the tournament party.
 If they would like to do the tour day at Laguna de Apoyo they will need to pay $15.

 What other activities are available in the Granada area?